 For many years we’ve also seen community engagement built into the ownership structure of renewable energy projects, including shared ownership and/or profit-sharing arrangements, making early and continuous engagement even more critical to the project’s success.

-At Hemmera, we also help owners get more involved in their host communities.
+At Ausenco, we also help owners get more involved in their host communities.
 We know from experience the benefits of owners participating in local events, sporting activities, and community beautification initiatives before and well after the project enters the operation phase.
 Our team of engagement practitioners support owners in becoming an integral part of the communities where they do business.
 We work collaboratively with owners to design and execute engagement programs that are locally specific and sustainable.

 Our next article in this series looks at solving renewable energy challenges with wildlife such as raptors and bats.

-Hemmera, a subsidiary of Ausenco, is a recognized leader in providing environmental support to the renewable energy sector including wind energy, solar, small hydro, run-of-river developments, and associated transmission projects.
+We are a recognized leader in providing environmental support to the renewable energy sector including wind energy, solar, small hydro, run-of-river developments, and associated transmission projects.
 For more than two decades, our talented, dedicated and experienced impact assessment teams have supported many of Canada’s largest and most challenging projects.
 Our depth of experience and multi-disciplinary approach allow us to steer projects through the complex assessment and regulatory processes – on time and on budget.